 How authorization amounts work

-The authorization amount (also known as a 'small charge authorization') is initiated by the credit card or third party (Apple Pay, PayPal, etc.) processor to verify your account.
+The authorization amount (or "small charge authorization") is initiated by the credit card or third party (Apple Pay, PayPal, etc.) processor to verify your account.
 Basically, they're confirming a credit card is valid and the customer has enough funds to make a purchase.

 Processors will post a small charge (typically $1-2 USD) to temporarily authorize an account.
 This may show up on your credit card statement as a separate charge or simply included in the order total with iHerb listed as the recipient.

-The amount will be returned to you once account verification is complete.
+The amount will be returned to you once the account has been verified.
 You'll be sent an email request verification of the amount charged (and returned) for the order you placed.

 How to verify your order

 You must verify your order within 48 hours by doing one of the following:

 - Reply to the authorization amount/small charge email.

 - Provide customer service the small charge amount prior.

 (You can find this amount in your financial transaction records or by contacting your bank directly.)